 Anxiety is the most prevalent mental health disorder.
 People of all ages and backgrounds experience anxious thoughts, and those affected by the disorder sometimes wonder if they’ll always struggle with anxiety.
 No one wants to face this challenge into their senior years, so this is a very common concern.bluemoonseniorcounseling.com

 There are many factors that can affect how anxiety changes with age.
 These include:

 - Physical changes: As we age, our bodies go through changes.
 We may not be able to do things that we could do when we were younger.
 This can lead to anxiety about our abilities and our health.

-- Life experiences: We may have more life experience as we age.
+- Life experiences: We may have more life experiences as we age.
 This can lead to anxiety about things that have happened in the past or that might happen in the future.

 - Changes in the brain: The brain changes as we age.
 This can affect how we process information and respond to stress.

 The bottom line is that you do have the opportunity to control or decrease any anxiety that you may have.
 It just depends on what you do to take care of it.
 Medical and counseling interventions can certainly help.